 HERMANN'S is an international network for food innovation that brings together consumers, pioneers and industry to tackle the major challenges of the food system.
 As a subsidiary of the Bahlsen Group, the founders Verena Bahlsen, Laura Jaspers and Stefan Telegdy want to discover new potentials all over the world that will help to establish a healthier and more sustainable food system.
 HERMANN'S offers everyone the opportunity to use the online platform hermanns.com and to develop and present new ideas, wishes or products in the restaurant and event space HERMANN'S Berlin to find suitable partners for new projects or just to eat comfortably.2017

-Werner M. Bahlsen (69) withdraws from the Management Board to join the Governence Board of the Bahlsen Group.
-The current members of the Management Board, Daniela Mündler, Michael Hähnel, Scott Brankin, as well as (starting in the 3rd quarter of the year) Jörg Hönemann, will jointly head future company operations.
-For the first time in recent Bahlsen history, no member of the Bahlsen family will be on the Management Board.
-The Governence Board is responsible for the long-term strategic alignment of the Bahlsen Group.
+Werner M. Bahlsen (69) withdraws from the Management Board to join the Governance Board of the Bahlsen Group.
+The members of the Management Board, Daniela Mündler, Michael Hähnel, Scott Brankin and Jörg Hönemann head jointly future company operations.
+For the first time in recent Bahlsen history, no member of the Bahlsen family is on the Management Board.
+The Governance Board is responsible for the long-term strategic alignment of the Bahlsen Group.

-Werner M. Bahlsen will head the newly founded Governence Board.
+Werner M. Bahlsen head the newly founded Governance Board.
 Further members of the Board, which will meet about five times annually, are:

 In May 2018, the Bahlsen Group introduces its new corporate design as a visible expression of its corporate identity.
 At the heart of the new design is the "The Bahlsen Family" logo: The new logo features the traditional TET character that has been retrieved and a specially developed font.